Supreme Court Weighs Purge of Ohio Voting Rolls

 Ohio is more aggressive than any other state in purging its voter rolls.
 After skipping a single federal election cycle, voters are sent a notice.
 If they fail to respond and do not vote in the next four years, their names are purged from the rolls.

-Justice Ruth Bader Ginsburg said that “Congress didn’t want the failure to vote to be a trigger for this procedure.”
+Justice Ruth Bader Ginsburg said there was good reason to think that “Congress didn’t want failure to vote to be a trigger for this procedure.”

 The 6th U.S. Circuit Court of Appeals, in Cincinnati, ruled in favor of Harmon in 2016, saying that Ohio had violated the National Voter Registration Act of 1993 by using the failure to vote as a “trigger” for sending the notices.